bomaradil/practical-python-my-code/README.md

 A little Python project following the course of David Beazley https://dabeaz-course.github.io/practical-python/

-## you will find my personnal code in the dir Work.
+## you will find my personnal code in here.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.